Scene API

 Return type:

-Callable[[], None]
+Callable[[], NoneOrCoroutine]

-remove_pointer_callback() None[source]#
+remove_pointer_callback() None[source]

 Remove the currently attached scene pointer event.
 This will trigger any callback attached to .on_scene_pointer_removed().